 ITEMS IN AFP WITH KEYWORD:

-Dipeptidyl-peptidase-4 Inhibitors for Treatment of Type 2 Diabetes [Cochrane for Clinicians]
+Self-Monitoring of Blood Glucose in Patients with Type 2 Diabetes Not Using Insulin [Cochrane for Clinicians]

 For patients who have had diabetes longer than one year and are not using insulin, evidence suggests that the benefit of self-monitoring of blood glucose in lowering A1C levels is small at six months and disappears by 12 months.
 Self-monitoring of blood glucose does not improve health-related qualit...

 Caring for patients with diabetes mellitus requires addressing many issues beyond glycemic control.
 To help physicians provide optimal care for these patients, the American Diabetes Association (ADA) releases annual revisions to its clinical practice recommendations for standards of medical care.
 Th...

 The American College of Physicians (ACP) has issued a clinical guideline on the use of intensive insulin therapy in hospitalized patients with or without diabetes mellitus to achieve glycemic control and improve health outcomes.

 Insulin therapy is recommended for patients with type 2 diabetes mellitus and an initial A1C level greater than 9 percent, or if diabetes is uncontrolled despite optimal oral glycemic therapy.
 Insulin therapy may be initiated as augmentation, starting at 0.3 unit per kg, or as replacement, starting ...